 - Keokuk Earth Day — this event was established in 2008, by the Pride Committee and sponsored by the Chamber to celebrate Earth Day by cleaning public properties in the City.
 Any citizen wanting to be involved is encouraged to watch for and/or call the Chamber Office @ 524-5055, during the month of March for details.
 Citizens form teams and are given an area within the City to clean, separating the trash and the recycling.
 Not only was this event a success, it has proven to be a fun time for all involved.

-- Citywide Cleanup Voucher Program — Providing you are residential customer that pays for garbage collection within the corporate city limits of Keokuk, the City of Keokuk will provide you with vouchers to dispose of two loads free of charge to the Lee County Transfer Station.
+- Citywide Cleanup Voucher Program — This program is for residential solid waste customers that are charged for garbage disposal service through the water bill.
+City of Keokuk will provide vouchers to dispose of two loads free of charge to the Lee County Transfer Station.
 The program is generally held biannually during a designated two-week period in the spring and fall.
 When held the City of Keokuk will make every effort to announce details in advance.

 For more information call City Hall at 319-524-2050